Tax on Lenders of Foreclosures, Repossessions, Voluntary Conveyances, and Bad Debts

 Voluntary Conveyance

-In a voluntary conveyance, the borrower (aka mortgagor) voluntarily conveys the property to the lender in exchange for canceling the mortgage, in which case, the lender can claim a loss equal to the mortgage debt plus the accrued interest minus the fair market value of the property.
-However, if the FMV exceeds the debt plus the accrued interest, then the lender realizes a taxable gain, which is reported for the tax year when the lender receives the property.
+In a voluntary conveyance, the borrower (aka mortgagor) voluntarily conveys the property to the lender in exchange for canceling the mortgage, in which case, the lender can claim a loss equal to the mortgage debt + the accrued interest minus the FMV of the property.
+However, the lender realizes a taxable gain if the FMV exceeds the debt + the accrued interest, which is reported for the tax year when the lender receives the property.

 The property's basis is the FMV when it is received.
-If the bid price contains any unreported accrued interest, then the lender must report the interest as ordinary income.
+If the bid price covered any unreported accrued interest, the lender must report the interest as ordinary income.

 Foreclosure Sale to a Third-Party

-If a third-party buys a foreclosed property, then the lender receives the amount to apply against the debt.
-If the amount is less than that, then the lender can proceed against the borrower for the difference, which is known as a deficiency judgment.
-Foreclosure expenses reduce the amount of the foreclosure proceeds, which increases the bad debt deduction.
+If a third-party buys a foreclosed property, the lender receives the amount to apply against the debt.
+If the received amount is less than the debt, the lender can sue the borrower to get a deficiency judgment for the difference.
+Foreclosure expenses reduce the foreclosure proceeds, which increases the bad debt deduction.

 Example: Foreclosure Sale to 3rd Party